hdShang/arxiv-daily/docs/cs-CL/2025-12-21/papers/251217351v1-physics-of-language-models-part-41-architecture-design-and-the-magic.md

 ---
 layout: default
-title: Physics of Language Models: Part 4.1, Architecture Design and the Magic of Canon Layers
+title: "Physics of Language Models: Part 4.1, Architecture Design and the Magic of Canon Layers"
 ---

 # Physics of Language Models: Part 4.1, Architecture Design and the Magic of Canon Layers